 To help you hit the ground running on your keyword research journey, download our ready-to-use KOB analysis spreadsheet.

-With your keyword research in hand, you may now start thinking about the specifics of your project plan.
+With your basic keyword research in hand, you may now start thinking about the specifics of your project plan.

 Ask yourself these three things when preparing your strategy:

-- What is your Domain Authority (DA)?
+- What is your Domain Rating (DR)?

 - What internal resources do you have?